mathieuorhan/challenge1/README.md

-# challenge1
-First part of the coding challenge
+# Phase one of the coding challenge

+## Parse the DICOM images and Contour Files

+## Model training pipeline